 What Northern Ireland lacks in size, it more than makes up for it with things to do and see.
+There are so many things to do in Northern Ireland it will be hard to see them all.
 The region is full of attractions, unusual destinations, film locations, history, food and drink, and stunning landscapes.
 We took to the roads to find the best things to do in Northern Ireland.

-This was nothing like our previous adventures/misadventures we had while Overlanding Africa.
+It was nothing like our previous adventures/misadventures we had while Overlanding Africa.
 Instead, it was charming and relaxing.
-Northern Ireland may have some inclement weather, but that’s nothing that the right packable down jacket can’t fix and winter gear can’t fix.
+Northern Ireland may have some inclement weather, but that’s nothing that the right packable down jacket can’t fix, and winter gear can’t fix.
 We had a fabulous road trip and discovered so many things to do in Northern Ireland.
 Here are a few ideas for your future planning!

-If you know any of the natural landmarks of Northern Ireland it has to be Giant’s Causeway.
-Almost 60 million years ago the Giants Causeway was formed from and this series of basalt rock columns is Northern Ireland’s only UNESCO world heritage site.
-This is the one destination that you can not miss on a trip to Northern Ireland.
-It’s world famous destination and after visiting we could see why.
+One of the best things to do in Northern Ireland is to visit this amazing scene.
+If you know any of the natural landmarks of Northern Ireland, it has to be Giant’s Causeway.
+Almost 60 million years ago the Giants Causeway was formed from, and this series of basalt rock columns is Northern Ireland’s only UNESCO world heritage site.
+It is the one destination that you can not miss on a trip to Northern Ireland.
+It’s a world-famous destination, and after visiting, we could see why.
 Rarely do we find such naturally beautiful spots on this planet.

-We had two days of sunshine in Ireland and we were lucky to spend one of them at the Giant’s Causeway.
-If you are driving yourself just note that it is £8.50 to park and have access to the cafe.
+We had two days of sunshine in Ireland, and we were lucky to spend one of them at the Giant’s Causeway.
+If you are driving yourself, note that it is £8.50 to park and have access to the cafe.
 However, we were able to avoid this charge by parking down the street and walking about 10 minutes to the main tourist entrance.

 - Hours: Open daily (visitor center) 9:00 am-7:00 pm, dawn-dusk